Program

 01:00 - 3:00 PM

-Workshop Session 1: Zoonotic Fungi and Veterinary Mycoses: Diagnosis, Emerging Threats, and One Health Implications
+Workshop Session 1: Fungal Diseases in Animals - Clinical Spectrum, Emerging Threats, and One Health Implications

 • Lecture 1.
 Overview of fungal infections in animals.
-Classification of mycoses, relative importance, clinical manifestations
+Classification of mycoses, relative importance, clinical manifestations.
+Dr. Amir Seyedmousavi

 3:00 - 3:30 PM